 Meet the Expert

-Ginny Macdonald started her own, full service interiors company in Los Angeles 2017 after four years of working as Design Director for Emily Henderson Design.
+Ginny Macdonald started her own, full-service interiors company in Los Angeles in 2017 after working as Design Director for Emily Henderson Design.
 Her style takes inspiration from her old English heritage while incorporating her newer California roots.

 While the idea of white walls, white cabinets, and white décor in the kitchen may sound a touch boring, the style is actually anything but.
-You can use the neutral color to serve as a backdrop for bolder hues when it comes to smaller details, Macdonald points out.
+According to Macdonald, you can use the neutral color to serve as a backdrop for bolder hues when it comes to smaller details.
 That could mean anything from displaying colorful cookbooks in the open, hanging pots and pans, playing with window treatments, or even adding an accent wall in an unexpected shade of paint.

 Whether your entire home is governed by a minimalist mentality or you've simply binged too many episodes of Marie Kondo's new Netflix series (we don't blame you) and are looking to pare down both your material goods and your design aesthetic, the all-white kitchen look may be calling your name.
 Get inspired by these kitchens that nail the style and shop the looks.